13 Things Psychologists Wish You Knew About Happiness

 Listen to melancholy music

 You heard that right!
 You officially have another excuse to listen to Adele on repeat (as if you even needed one anyway).
 Studies suggest that blasting some depressing and sappy tunes can actually help boost positive and peaceful feelings, which can be therapeutic, cathartic, and calming.
-This is why you get goosebumps when you listen to good music.

 Actually speak to the person next to you on the train or bus